-The Washington State Institute for Criminal Justice Research is the organizational successor to two successful institutes with a long history of providing valuable linkages to the University for criminal justice practitioners in the Northwest.
+The Washington State Institute for Criminal Justice is the organizational successor to two successful institutes with a long history of providing valuable linkages to the University for criminal justice practitioners in the Northwest.

 The first of these, the Washington State Institute for Community Oriented Policing Services (WSICOPS) was created nearly 30 years ago, in response to requests from practitioners including the Criminal Justice Training Commission (CJTC) and the Washington Association of Sheriffs and Police Chiefs (WASPC).
 In 2009, WSICOPS was officially renamed the Washington State Institute for Criminal Justice (WSICJ).